Kinvey/kinvey-cli/README.md

     Creates an application.
 You can specify an organization ID or name if you want to create the app within the context of an organization.

     * `--org <organization>`

-            Organization ID/name.
+              Specifies a Kinvey organization by ID or name.

 * `app list`

     Lists all existing applications within your Kinvey account.

-* `app show [app]`
+* `app show`

     Shows detailed information about the specified application or about the active one if you don't specify an application.

+    * `--app <application>`

-You can specify an application by ID or name.
+          Specifies a Kinvey app by ID or name.

 * `app use <app>`

     Sets the specified application as active.
 You can specify an application by ID or name.

-* `app delete [app]`
+* `app delete`

     Deletes the specified application or the active one if you don't specify an application.
-You can specify an application by ID or name.
 You will be prompted for confirmation unless you set the `--no-prompt` flag.

+    * `--app <application>`

+              Specifies a Kinvey app by ID or name.

     * `--no-prompt`

             Do not ask for confirmation.